Tutoriel de Couture : Le Cache-pot ABRICOT

 Learn how to create a custom plant pot cover with this detailed and easy-to-follow tutorial!
 Perfect for adding a touch of style to your home decor, this project will guide you through all the necessary steps to make a plant pot cover that is both attractive and functional.

-With this handmade plant pot cover, customize your space according to your tastes and favorite fabrics.
+With this handmade plant pot cover, personalize your space according to your tastes and favorite fabrics.
 Perfect for your indoor plants or as a homemade gift, this project will add a unique touch to your decor.

-You need:
+You will need:

-- 1/2 m of canvas, quilt cotton, poplin, coated cotton, or other non-stretch fabric for the outside of the plant cover pot
+- 1/2 m of canvas, quilt cotton, poplin, coated cotton, or other non-stretch fabric for the outside of the plant pot cover

 - 1/4 m of canvas, quilt cotton, poplin, coated cotton, or other non-stretch fabric for the inside of the plant pot cover.
 For a waterproof plant pot cover, we recommend coated cotton!